 If you forget, huts sometimes offer to rent or purchase one of them, but it's not worth it.
 I recommend bringing your own.
 I personally use a silk RAB liner, which fits into the palm of my hand when stowed in the bag.

-On the huts websites you can often see information about bringing a sleeping bag, but don't be thrown off by this, because what they mean is a sleeping bag liner and it's just wrong translation.
-In all the huts I have stayed in there were always blankets and pillows provided and they have never not been thermally sufficient.
+On the huts websites you can often see information about bringing a sleeping bag, but don't be thrown off by this, because what they mean is a sleeping bag liner and it's just an incorrect translation.
+In all the huts I have stayed in there were always blankets and pillows provided and they have always been thermally sufficient.

 10. Is there potable water in the huts?